MicrosoftDocs/Hololens/hololens/hololens-network.md

 ## HoloLens 2 Wi-Fi module

-When connecting HoloLens 2 devices to a Wi-Fi network, use the following technical specifications to ensure good roaming between Wi-fi terminals.
+When connecting HoloLens 2 devices to a Wi-Fi network, use the following technical specifications to ensure good roaming between Wi-Fi terminals.

 *    Chipset: SDM850 with WCN3990 Wi-Fi modules.
 802.11 AC wave 1
 *    Channel bandwidths: 2.4GHz supports 20 MHz, 5 GHz supports 20, 40, and 80 MHz